 Despite scant knowledge of the orbit, several U.S. Moonwatch teams were fielded overnight, but saw nothing.
 By early Saturday, the SAO had a better understanding of the orientation of Sputnik's orbit with respect to the Sun, and knew that it would not be visible from the U.S. mainland for at least several days.
-By Monday, October 7, the SAO had begun to telex information and requests for observations to prospective observers in parts of the world that already had good visibility of the orbit, and planning was underway to begin observation and imaging from the U.S. mainland at the earliest opportunity, expected to open by mid-week.10 Among the U.S. Military organizations that lent their support, was the AFCRC-GRD, which soon established an R&D space surveillance program called Project Space Track, from which the DoD's operational program later evolved.
+By Monday, October 7, the SAO had begun to telex information and requests for observations to prospective observers in parts of the world that already had good visibility of the orbit, and planning was underway to begin observation and imaging from the U.S. mainland at the earliest opportunity, expected to open by mid-week.10 Among the U.S. Military organizations that lent their support, was the AFCRC-GRD, which soon established an R&D space surveillance program, briefly called Project Harvest Moon, finally named Project Space Track, from which the DoD's operational program later evolved.
 The SAO described its arrangements with AFCRC-GRD in SAO Special Report No.1, first published on October 14:

 Since twilight visibility analysis indicated that the first likelihood of optical sightings in the United States would occur along and off the U.S. East Coast, arrangements with the Geophysics Research Directorate, AFCRC, were initiated by Dr. John S. Rinehart, Assistant Director, SAO, with Dr. G. R. Miczaika, GRD, to utilize special aerial cameras for this purpose.
 Subsequently, several good photographs were obtained of the last rocket stage and analyzed and measured by Dr. G. Van Biesbroeck, Consultant, SAO.10